 Blog

-by Izabella Lichomska 11 Jan, 2024
+by Izabella Lichomska 11 January 2024

 In a significant initiative aimed at fortifying tax compliance within the rapidly expanding digital marketplace, HM Revenue & Customs (HMRC) has unveiled a set of new tax reporting rules that will impact individuals and businesses involved in online selling activities.
 Effective from January 1, 2024, sellers utilizing platforms such as Vinted, eBay, and Airbnb will be subject to heightened scrutiny, with digital platforms now mandated to collect and share comprehensive information about their users' earnings.